drunsinn/pyXSteam/README.md

 At [this github repository](https://github.com/stu314159/xsteam) you can find the/a matlab version.

+A .NET implementation is availible thanks to the work of rogerlew here: [XSteamNET](https://github.com/rogerlew/XSteamNET).

 XSteam provides (mostly) accurate steam and water properties from 0 - 1000 bar and from 0 - 2000 °C according to the [IAPWS release IF-97](http://www.iapws.org/relguide/IF97-Rev.pdf).
 For accuracy of the functions in different regions see IF-97 Page 4